 - Genius Ditz/Idiot Savant: He founded the Torgue Corporation and personally designed all the weapons, has a very good grasp of how to run a TV show, and he's absurdly...

-- Genre Savvy: Surprisingly enough, he's pretty aware of what's going on, to the point of Breaking the Fourth Wall.
+- Genre Savvy: Surprisingly enough, he's pretty aware of what's going on, to the point of Breaking the Fourth Wall, at least in-universe.

 Pyro Pete: Uh, no, You, uh... covered it.
 Thanks... for that.

 Mr. Torgue YOU ARE WELCOME.

 - There's also his opinion of current Tournament Champ, Piston: